Blinken to visit India with vaccines and China in focus | Politics

 Blinken to visit India with vaccines and China in focus

-The meeting - which diplomats and others say could coincide with the late-September U.N.
-General Assembly, COVID-19 travel permitting - is expected to focus on ways to develop regional infrastructure in the face of China's massive Belt and Road Initiative.
 The United States hosted a virtual Quad summit in March at which the countries agreed Indian drugmaker Biological E Ltd would produce at least a billion coronavirus vaccine doses by the end of 2022, mainly for Southeast Asian and Pacific countries, which have seen COVID-19 surges and where Washington has been competing in vaccine diplomacy with China.
+However, India, the world's largest vaccine producer, was subsequently hit by a catastrophic wave of infections and halted vaccine exports.

 - Country: